code-1819/TCP-Chatroom/CLI Chatroom/README.md

 ---

-# GUI TCP Chatroom
+# CLI TCP Chatroom

-GUI Chatroom is a simple chat application implemented using Python's socket programming.
+CLI Chatroom is a simple chat application implemented using Python's socket programming.
 It allows multiple clients to connect to a central server and communicate with each other in real-time.

 ## Getting Started